 Here are the criteria that should never be overlooked:

-• Ease of deployment and use.
-Forget heavy installations that monopolize a technician for days on end.
+- Ease of deployment and use.
+Forget heavy installations that take up days of technician time.
 The best cloud switchboards activate in minutes and require no special hardware, with clear subscriptions, often between €15 and €50 per user.(companeo.com)

 Keeping these four points in mind ensures that you choose a telephone solution that serves your performance, not the other way around.